simondlevy/MulticopterSim/README.md

 doesn't already exist.
 (You don't need to install Arduino; this is simply where MulticopterSim looks for the Hackflight firmware.)

-3. Follow the next steps to complete the build on your OS.

-## Windows

-1. Right-click on the <b>MulticopterSim.uproject</b>
+3. Right-click on the <b>MulticopterSim.uproject</b>
 file and select <b>Generate Visual Studio project file</b> to generate a <b>.sln</b> file

-2. Double-click on the resulting <b>MulticopterSim.sln</b> file to launch VisualStudio.
+4. Double-click on the resulting <b>MulticopterSim.sln</b> file to launch VisualStudio.
 The first time you do this, you may have to wait a few minutes while Visual Studio parses up all of the UE4 files needed to build the project.

-3. In Visual Studio, edit the file [MulticopterSim/Source/FlightModule/FlightModule.Build.cs](https://github.com/simondlevy/MulticopterSim/blob/master/Source//FlightModule/FlightModule.Build.cs#L16-L17) to reflect where you installed
+5. In Visual Studio, edit the file [MulticopterSim/Source/FlightModule/FlightModule.Build.cs](https://github.com/simondlevy/MulticopterSim/blob/master/Source//FlightModule/FlightModule.Build.cs#L16-L17) to reflect where you installed
 Hackflight / RFT.

-4. In VisualStudio, hit the F5 key to build the project and launch UnrealEditor.
+6. In VisualStudio, hit the F5 key to build the project and launch UnrealEditor.

 # Launch and fly!